Home | The Boat | First Mate | Admiral | Guestbook

 Then the engine temperature started to rise.
 The exhaust is right outside the door on the starboard side so putting my hand into that water allowed me to gauge that the temperature had indeed raised.
 What was of more concern though was that the water flow seemed restricted, and there was oil in the exhaust water.

-Back to the dock ASAP.
+We came back to the dock ASAP.
 Within ten minutes we were again tied up and the post-mortem began.

-The following day (this morning) the manifold came off.
 The thermostat was stuck, with a bit of rust in it.
 Not good.

-So where we are at now:
+Where we are at now:

 1. Hoping the issue is the thermostat (that's a cheap fix)